zacharyvoase/djanjinja/README.md

 ### Caveats and Limitations

-Jinja2 does not yet support scoped filters and tests; as a result of this, bundles will be loaded into the global environment.
+Jinja2 does not yet support scoped filters and tests; as a result of this, the contents of bundles will be loaded into the global environment.
 It is important to make sure that definitions in your bundle do not override those in another bundle.
 This is especially important with threaded web applications, as multiple bundles overriding one another could cause unpredictable behavior in the templates.

 ### Included Bundles